Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Numerical Results

 \section{Numerical Results}

-In this section, we study the behavior of two classes of vehicles and their interaction using the game-theoretic framework approach proposed in section \ref{section2} and following the numerical methodologies proposed in section \ref{section3}.\\ To comply with the consistency relation \eqref{eq.density.lenth.relation}, the following inputs are selected:\\ For the class 1 of cars: $l_{1}=1$, $\rho^{1}_{jam}=1$, $u^{1}_{max}=1$, $L_1=1$. \\ For the class 2 of trucks: $l_{2}=2$, $\rho^{2}_{jam}=0.5$, $u^{2}_{max}=0.5$, $L_2=1$.\\ The initial densities for cars and tracks are denoted $\zeta_0^1$ and $\zeta_0^2$, respectively.
+In this section, we study the behavior of two classes of vehicles and their interaction using the game-theoretic framework approach proposed in section \ref{section2} and following the numerical methodologies proposed in section \ref{section3}.\\ \\ We consider two classes of vehicles on a single-lane road: class $1$ of light vehicles referred to as cars, and class $2$ of heavy vehicles referred to as trucks.
+Then it is natural to assume that $l_{1} < l_{2}$, $u_{max}^{1} > u_{max}^{2}$, $\rho^{1}_{jam} > \rho^{2}_{jam}$. \\ \\ To comply with the consistency relation \eqref{eq.density.lenth.relation}, the following inputs are selected:\\ For the class 1 of cars: $l_{1}=1$, $\rho^{1}_{jam}=1$, $u^{1}_{max}=1$, $L_1=1$. \\ For the class 2 of trucks: $l_{2}=2$, $\rho^{2}_{jam}=0.5$, $u^{2}_{max}=0.5$, $L_2=1$.\\ The initial densities for cars and trucks are denoted $\zeta_0^1$ and $\zeta_0^2$, respectively.